saifkheraj/d_s/GenAI/Transformers/README.md

 Now, each word not only has its meaning (from word embedding) but also its position in the sentence (from positional encoding).

+#### Why This Helps the Model?

+If we change the order of the words:

+"Cats love she"

+Even though the words are the same, their positional encoding will be different, so the model will know it’s a different sentence because the position tags will have changed.

+For example:

+"Cats" will now have the position tag for the 1st word.

+"Love" will have the position tag for the 2nd word.

+"She" will have the position tag for the 3rd word.

+This way, the model understands both the words and their correct order, which is crucial for tasks like language translation or text summarization.

+Summary (in Simple Words)

+ - Word embeddings tell the model what each word means.
+ - Positional encoding tells the model where each word is in the sentence.
+ - Together, they help the model understand both the meaning and order of the words, which is essential for processing natural language.